- 1.22.3.1 Introduction

 -

-All BRM postage and fees are paid by the Postal and Transport Policy (PTP) Section through the annual postal budget.
+All BRM postage and fees are managed by the Postal and Transport Policy (PTP) Section and funded through the annual postal budget.

 -

-BRM envelopes may not be used as a label on a larger envelope (flat), package or box.
+BRM envelopes cannot be used as a label on a larger envelope (flat), package or box.
 A custom-designed "Business Reply Label" must be used for this purpose.
-A separate BRM permit account must be established for the specific use with the BRM label.
+A separate BRM permit account cannot be established for the specific use with the BRM label.

 -